arriIsHere/arri.gay/src/articles/productivity/index.md

 ## Motivation

 Going to start this out with a confession: motivation is something I still don't have figured out.
 There are though, a few things that have worked in my case.
 I hope they prove helpful for others as well.
+When it comes to frogs, and taking breaks from hyperfocus, motivation is a huge barrier for me staying on task.

+For frogs I find one way is the "eat your dessert first" system.
+For many of us with ADHD our brains don't have enough dopamine to start a task.
+Sometimes, to get started I need to give myself a little reward before the frog.
+It could be a sweet treat, a walk, a walk to your favorite trail.
+A 30min play session in your favorite video game.
+Conversely, I sometimes find it easier to delay the reward till the end.
+The trick is figuring out what the hinderance is, if you know you will be able to complete the task if you start it, desert first, frog second.
+If you can easily start the task but are having trouble staying focused, get right to it and plan a reward once it's done.

+> What if a task is hard to start and hard to get over the finish line?
+>
+> Make an icecream sandwich!
+Give yourself a treat before to get going
+> and plan another reward when you get over the line.

 One is to do stuff in a "high energy" time of the day.
 High energy times for me are either morning or late at night.
 Generally I try to keep early morning as my dedicated high energy time and get as much done as I can, leaving the rest of the day for meetings.